jobvk/Home-Assistant-Windcentrale/README.md

 ## Energy Management tab

-To use of Energy Management tab you need to use the sensor `sensor.name_day_production`
+To use of Energy Management tab you need to use the sensor `sensor.name_energy_shares`

 The sensor state_class is "total" and not "total_increasing" because of energy use of the windturbine.
 If the windturbine is not spinning the windturbine can use more power than it produces.
 Found this on their site: